kparker96/CBASS_Manual/materials/control_box_assembly.md

 # 2. Measure and drill holes for cable glands

-Each side of the control box requires multiple holes drilled into the sides to install glands that provide a waterproof exit point for connections that extend outside of the control box. ***If you use a different thickness of acrylic, the height of your glands may need to be adjusted.***
+Each side of the control box requires multiple holes drilled into the sides to install glands that provide a waterproof exit point for connections that extend outside of the control box. ***If a different thickness of acrylic is used, the height of your glands may need to be adjusted.***

 ![](assets/controlboxsides.png)

 #### Side A:

-The control box requires 4 PG7 glands on the front for the 4Pin wires that attach to the temperature sensors.
+The control box requires 4 [PG7 glands](https://www.amazon.com/Cable-Gland-Plastic-Waterproof-Adjustable/dp/B06Y5HGYK2/ref=sr_1_3?keywords=pg11%2Bcable%2Bgland&qid=1561480735&s=hi&sr=1-3&pldnSite=1&th=1) on the front for the 4Pin wires that attach to the temperature sensors.
 Use a 29/64" drill bit for each hole.

 ![](assets/controlboxsidea.png)